Choosing Midwifery Care

 Please feel free to give us a call with any questions that you may have.
 Regardless of where you decide to give birth, we love to answer questions and educate families.

-We want to provide you with a compassionate, safe home birth.
+We want to provide you with a compassionate, safe prenatal care and home birth.
 Your midwife will be on-call for you throughout your pregnancy but especially during and around your due date.
 Once active labor is assumed, your midwife will come to your house to assess and monitor you and your baby.
 All vitals are taken and baby is assessed, if you are in active labor your midwife will stay with you until your baby arrives.

 You will be encouraged to eat and drink throughout labor to keep up your energy.
 A variety of different techniques may be suggested such as resting, walking, sitting on the birth ball, getting into the shower, getting into the birth tub, etc. Your midwife will set up the birth tub when she arrives and will fill it with warm water when you are ready.